EAP-TTLS/PAP Username+Password Authentication with Entra ID Lookup

 Access rules are evaluated sequentially from top to bottom.
 A session will match a rule ONLY IF ALL the conditions specified in the "What's Matched" section are satisfied.
 This means the conditions are linked by an "AND" operator, requiring each condition to be met for a successful match.
 If a rule is not matched, the evaluation process continues to the next rule in the list until the default rule is reached.

-• To add a rule, click on Add a rule.
+To add a rule, select Add a rule.
 Name and enable the rule.

-• Under Authorization section, click on Access permission dropdown to choose an option.
+Under Authorization section, select Access permission dropdown to choose an option.

 Refer to our Adaptive Policy documentation on how to implement zero-trust micro-segmentation policies through Adaptive Policy.